Vang Vieng - River and Mountain View with cow.

 • Available after your trip has started

-Currency In Laos
+Currency in Laos

 The currency used in Laos today is the Lao Kip (LAK) and as with most countries in Southeast Asia, it has been through many iterations.
-Each time a new group took control of the country they minted their own version of the Kip, except for the French in 1940s who introduced an entirely different currency, the French Indochinese Piastre.
+Each time a new group took control of the country, they minted their own version of the Kip, except for the French in the 1940s who introduced an entirely different currency, the French Indochinese Piastre.

-Coins are not used in Laos due to the insane levels of inflation that have plagued the country since the collapse of the Soviet Union, who had close links with Laos and offered a huge amount of international aid.
+Coins are not used in Laos due to the insane levels of inflation that have plagued the country since the collapse of the Soviet Union, which had close links with Laos and offered a huge amount of international aid.
 This means it is common to handle banknotes up to 100,000 LAK!

 Laos Kip